 Your rheumatologist will tailor your treatment to your symptoms and how severe your condition is.
+Your rheumatologist may also work with dermatologists as many treatments are similar.
 There is no way of predicting exactly which treatment will work best for you.
 Your doctor may need to trial several different treatments before finding the one that is right for you and may include medicines, such as: